boyney123/awesome-eventbridge/README.md

 - [Typebridge](https://github.com/fredericbarthelet/typebridge) - TypeScript toolbox for EventBridge.

+- [Quamina](https://github.com/timbray/quamina) - Go pattern match library following EventBridge pattern style.
+Use this package in your applications to only send events to EventBridge if they match the registered patterns.
+Improves latency and reduces cost in applications.

 ## Example Projects

-- [Event Driven Archiecture with .NET API's](https://github.com/jeastham1993/event-driven-dotnet-api) - James Eastham has built a great EDA example using NET 6 APIS.
+- [Event Driven Architecture with .NET API's](https://github.com/jeastham1993/event-driven-dotnet-api) - James Eastham has built a great EDA example using NET 6 APIS.
 This sample project demonstrates how to build an event driven architecture on AWS using ECS Fargate, .NET 6 REST API's, AWS CoPilot and Amazon EventBridge.

 - [Serverlesspresso](https://github.com/aws-samples/serverless-coffee) - Open source project for the [Serverlesspresso](https://serverlessland.com/reinvent2021/serverlesspresso) the [Serverless DA Team at AWS](https://serverlessland.com/about) has built using Step Functions, EventBridge and API Gateway.

+- [Event Driven Serverless CDK](https://github.com/jeastham1993/event-driven-serverless-cdk).
+James Eastham gives us another example of an event driven application.
+This project contains an example of building an AWS native, event driven, customer review analysis application.
+It uses serverless components and native AWS service integrations.
+The application is deployed using the AWS CDK, written in C#.